georgetour/Gulp-SASS-workflow/README.md

 <code>npm init</code>

+We can easily install all packages we have in package.json with:

+<code>npm install</code>

 To start adding changes to your git (m stads for message) and add new files :

 <code>git add .</code>